makehumancommunity/makehuman-static-website/content/MPFB/FAQ/build_other_chargen.md

 title: "Can I reuse the system assets and build a character generator of my own?"
 draft: false
 weight: 65
+description: "Whether you can reuse MPFB assets to build your own character generator: CC0 base mesh, targets and skins make derivative tools fully permitted."
 ---

 By all means.
 The more the merrier.
 We even encourage it.